 Allocation of Parental Responsibilities and Parenting Time

 Child custody and visitation schedules are often the most contentious issues associated with any divorce.
 They are also the issues most likely to require post-divorce modifications.
-In Illinois, sole and joint custody have been eliminated in favor of a more child-centered approach called the allocation of parental responsibilities.
-Similarly, parental visitation is now known as parenting time, which keeps the focus squarely upon the needs of the child.
+In Illinois, the terms “sole custody” and “joint custody” have been eliminated in favor of a more child-centered approach called the “allocation of parental responsibilities.”
+Similarly, “visitation” is now known as parenting time, which keeps the focus squarely upon the needs of the child.

 Our overriding concern in child custody and parenting time issues is what is in the best interest of the children.
 A variety of parental responsibility arrangements can be worked out to meet the needs of the child, depending upon the specific circumstances of your family.

 We take significant care in handling parenting time or visitation issues.
 We recognize that all parents, and in many cases grandparents may have a right of access to the children.
 We have several tools available to help parents work out parenting time schedules and to protect grandparents’ rights.
 In addition, we regularly work with parenting coaches and child psychologists to help our clients and their children deal with the emotional and confusing issues associated with divorce.

 We also have experience dealing with international child custody matters.
 Our attorneys are experienced with the Hague Convention on the Civil Aspects of International Child Abduction as well as the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
 We are committed to serving the needs of children and preserving their access to both parents.

 Nesting Custody Arrangement

 Another option is called nesting – this is when the child of a separated or divorced couple remains in the family home while the parents take turns staying with the child.
 This arrangement is not always easy for the parents, but can be beneficial to the child.
 There are different ways nesting can be managed.
 Here are a few of the most common scenarios: